John N. Wozniak

 John N. Wozniak (born March 21, 1956) is a Democratic politician.
 He served as a Pennsylvania State Senator from the 35th district from 1997 to 2016.

 Prior to that, he served as a member of the Pennsylvania House of Representatives from the 71st district from 1981 to 1996.

+Formative years and family

 Wozniak was born to a military family.
-After spending his early childhood on a military base in Fort Knox, Kentucky, he returned to his family home in Johnstown, PA.
+After spending his early childhood on a military base in Fort Knox, Kentucky, he returned to his family home in Johnstown, Pennsylvania.
 Wozniak earned a degree in economics from the University of Pittsburgh at Johnstown, where he was a member of Delta Chi fraternity.